 In most cities of 12,000 or more in population, the council is presided over by the president of the council who is a member of the council and is entitled to vote upon questions before the council.
-See, Section 11-43-40, Code of Alabama 1975.
+See, Section 11-43-40, Code of Alabama 1975; See also, Sections 11-43-2(c)(1) through (c)(2), Code of Alabama 1975.

 When the council organizes, it is required to establish the time and place to hold regular meetings.
 These meetings are required to be open to the public.
-When organizing, in cities and towns of less than 12,000, the council is directed to elect a temporary chairperson to serve when the mayor is absent.
+When organizing, in cities and towns of less than 12,000, the council is directed to elect a temporary chairperson, sometimes referred to as a mayor pro tempore, to serve when the mayor is absent.
 In cities of 12,000 or more, the council is required to elect a president pro tempore to act during the absence of the council president.
 Section 11-43-49, Code of Alabama 1975.

 The council is required to hold at least two regular meetings each month.
-An exception is made for towns (under 2,000 in population) where only one regular meeting each month is required.
-Section 11-43-50, Code of Alabama 1975.
+An exception is made for towns where only one regular meeting each month is required.
+Section 11-43-50, Code of Alabama 1975; See Section 11-40-6, Code of Alabama 1975 ("All incorporated municipalities containing less than 2,000 inhabitants shall be called towns.").

-Section 11-43-51, Code of Alabama 1975, gives the council the power to compel the attendance of absent members in such manner and under such penalties as it may prescribe.
+Section 11-43-51 Code of Alabama 1975, gives the council the power to compel the attendance of absent members in such manner and under such penalties as it may prescribe.
 While this statute authorizes the council to take action to compel attendance, the council cannot act unless a quorum is present.
 It is strongly advised that the council establish the manner in which members may be compelled to attend council meetings soon after organization while a quorum is present.

 Sometimes councils become hamstrung when councilmembers refuse to come to meetings in order to defeat a quorum.
 The ordinance should specifically spell out the penalties for failure to attend.
 The council may not remove members who fail to attend meetings.
 Councilmembers may only be removed by impeachment proceedings in a court of competent jurisdiction.
 AGO to Hon.
 Al Tidwell, March 6, 1978.
-While the Attorney General has held that a council may compel attendance of its members by adopting an ordinance to this effect, and prosecute councilmembers in municipal court for violating the ordinance (AGO to Mrs. Melba Henry, February 11, 1974), a better practice is to base the members' salaries on attendance at meetings.
+While the Attorney General has held that a council may compel attendance of its members by adopting an ordinance to this effect and prosecute councilmembers in municipal court for violating the ordinance (AGO to Mrs. Melba Henry, February 11, 1974), a better practice is to base the members' salaries on attendance at meetings.
 AGO 1985-219 (to Hon.
 John Kellum, February 15, 1985).